klenhart/SPICE/README.md

 ## Requirements

 Grand-Trumpet has been implemented for python 3.7.
-To run the full pipeline all 13 scripts should be downloaded and put into the same folder.
 To run the scripts the following python modules are required:

 ```
 argparse